A Lesson to Learn: Iterum Therapeutics plc (ITRM)

 Sponsored

-The average price from analysts is $1.75, which is $0.43 above the current price.
-ITRM currently public float of 176.16M and currently shorts hold a 1.46% ratio of that float.
-Today, the average trading volume of ITRM was 10.71M shares.
+The average price from analysts is $1.75.
+ITRM currently public float of 176.16M and currently shorts hold a 0.95% ratio of that float.
+Today, the average trading volume of ITRM was 10.07M shares.

 ITRM’s Market Performance